Small modular reactor: Economics

 In 2020, Energy Impact Center founder Bret Kugelmass claimed that thousands of SMRs could be built in parallel, "thus reducing costs associated with long borrowing times for prolonged construction schedules and reducing risk premiums currently linked to large projects".
-GE Hitachi Nuclear Energy Executive Vice President Jon Ball agreed, saying the modular elements of SMRs would also help reduce costs associated with extended construction times.
+GE Vernova Hitachi Nuclear Energy Executive Vice President Jon Ball agreed, saying the modular elements of SMRs would also help reduce costs associated with extended construction times.

 In October 2023, an academic paper published in Energy collated the basic economic data of 19 more developed SMR designs, and modeled their costs in a consistent manner.
 A Monte Carlo simulation showed that none were profitable or economically competitive.
 For the closer to market PWR SMRs the median LCOEs ranged from $218/MWh to $614/MWh (in 2020 US dollars), with lower first quartile estimates from $188/MWh to $385/MWh.
 The three high-temperature gas-cooled reactor designs, which needed more development time, had lower median LCOEs from $116/MWh to $137/MWh.

 The first SMR deployment project in the US was the Carbon Free Power Project, which planned to deploy six 77 MWe NuScale reactors, reduced from twelve in earlier plans.
 Estimated target electricity generation price after subsidies was $89/MWh in 2023, an increase from $58/MWh in 2021.
 The increased generation cost led to the decision to cancel the project in November 2023.
 Before its cancellation, the project received a $1.355 billion cost-share award toward construction costs from the US government in 2020 plus an estimated $30/MWh generation subsidy from the Inflation Reduction Act of 2022.
 Unsubsidized cost estimates at cancellation were a capital cost of $20,139/kW and generating cost of $119/MWe.
-This raised concerns about the commercial prospects in the U.S. of the other SMR designs.
+This raised concerns about the commercial prospects in the US of the other SMR designs.

 In 2024, Australian scientific research body CSIRO estimated that electricity produced in Australia by a SMR constructed from 2023 would cost roughly 2.5 times that produced by a traditional large nuclear plant, falling to about 1.6 times by 2030.

 The final investment decision in 2025 to proceed with the build of a BWRX-300 SMR in Canada was based on a forecast cost of CA$7.7 billion (US$5.6 billion), with an estimated cost of CA$13.2 billion (US$9.6 billion) for three further units.
 These costs include finance charges and some contingency.